 When you are having contact with customers and clients keep into mind that they may not expect to see you in a costume.
 I wrote a post about a car dealer wearing a dance hall girl costume a while ago.

 Be aware of the work dress code

 Besides staying within the work dress code with respect to skin exposure also keep in mind to avoid any offensive, off-color, political, or racist costumes.
 Also don’t wear anything too body conscious.
 Frankenstein head masks and alike that cover your face are a no-no too.
 Not everyone can recognize a person by the motion, as a matter of fact most people can’t.
 There is nothing more scary to talk to someone who you don’t know who it is.
 What ever great idea you have ask yourself whether this costume could jeopardize your career.
-If so, skip it and save the idea for a private party.
+If so, skip it and save the idea for a private party with your close friends.

 Save options for work Halloween outfits are dressing as a

 - Street style blogger like in the outfit photos of today’s post.